 Just about anyone can make a course on Skillshare, although Skillshare is known to be picky with who they accept, they don’t exclusively allow academics or anything like that.

 With Brilliant, they’re making all of their own courses.
-While you’re only getting access to a limited number of courses, they’re all carefully crafted by professionals that know what they’re doing.
+While you’re only getting access to a limited number of courses, they’re all carefully crafted by creative professionals and professional developers that know what they’re doing.
 If they bring in external instructors to teach a Brilliant course, they usually have a hand in how the material is presented, or have the necessary credentials to teach these courses effectively.

 You can’t really know which one you want to go with if you don’t know which service is within your budget.